 Budapest Chocolate Festival

-Well known multinational sweets companies as well as lesser known Hungarian chocolate craftsmen will showcase their best artisan chocolate products at the Sweet Days Chocolate & Candy Festival to keep you chocolate focussed.
+Well known multinational sweets companies as well as lesser known Hungarian chocolate craftsmen will showcase their best artisan chocolate products at the Sweet Days Chocolate & Candy Festival to keep you chocolate focused.
 Besides the the “Gift of the Gods”, honey, coffee, vanilla, excellent wines, macarons, etc. will also be on offer by the numerous food stalls during the festival.
-There are interesting programmes for adults and kids too.
-Chantal Coady from London will be a special guest, and will sign his book on Chocolate.
+There are interesting programmes for adults and kids too, and the entry is free for all!

 Budapest National Gallop